-(1) Entries must be received by 12:00 GMT on Thursday 27 February 2014 (“the Closing Date”).
+(1) Entries must be received by 11.30 GMT on the morning of Thursday 26 February 2015 (‘the Closing Date’).

-(4) Entrants are not permitted to submit the following:
+(5) Entrants are not permitted to submit stills and/or moving images that:

-(i) stills and/or moving images that feature farm animals, family pets, and/or cultivated plants;
+(i) feature farm animals, family pets, and/or cultivated plants;

-(ii) stills and/or moving images that have been awarded any prize, recommendation or other award in any national or international competition at the time of entry.
+(iv) have been awarded any prize, recommendation or other award in any national or international competition at the time of entry.

-(6) The decision of the Organisers on all matters relating to the Competition is final and binding.
+(6) Any entry found not to comply with the Rules at any stage of the Young Competition may be disqualified and no refunds or allowances will be made in the event of disqualification and any prizes will be forfeited.
+The decision of the Owners on all matters relating to the Competition is final and binding.
 No negotiation will be considered.
-The Organisers reserve the right to amend the Rules and to waive breach of the Rules at their sole discretion, acting reasonably.
+The Owners reserve the right to amend the Rules and to waive breach of the Rules at their sole discretion, acting reasonably.

 (1) Entry must be via www.wildlifephotographeroftheyear.com.